Cryaniptic/P4S/main.typ

 = Mission idea

-To test the specimen in a space environment, Plants for Space wishes to transport a sample and test equipment into a microgravity environment.
-To do this supporting hardware will be needed (covered later in this document).
+To test the specimen in a space environment, Plants for Space wishes to transport a sample along with test equipment into a microgravity environment.
+To do this, supporting hardware will be needed (covered later in this document).
 The sample is expected to be a genetically modified piece of moss (#link("https://en.wikipedia.org/wiki/Physcomitrella_patens")[Physcomitrella patens]) that is to express a designed response to a specified stimuli.
-These are yet to be decided but some early ideas for stimuli (Temperature change) and response (Colour change, growth response, chemical production).
+These are yet to be decided but some early ideas are temperature change for stimuli and colour change, growth or chemical production as possible responses.
 The exact mechanisms will need to be simple, lightweight and ideally using hardware that will be aboard the mission already.

 The mission would involve a sample being stored aboard a card that contains all necessary life support, monitoring and testing systems.
 This could then be adapted to suit a variety of mission delivery systems (cubesat/smallsat, ISS mission).